Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Fiji’s ecosystems are fragile as they are beautiful so bear this in mind when you go for a walk or get in the sea.
 If you’re snorkelling by a reef, try not to touch or step on the coral.

-Keep a respectful distance from wildlife (where possible) and try to leave the environment as you found it.
+Keep a respectful distance from wildlife (where possible) and try to leave the environment as you find it.

 Pack reef-safe sunscreen